GitHub license Latest Tag Media Server Support: Jellyfin 10.10.7, Navidrome 0.58.0, LMS v3.69.0, Lyrion 9.0.2, Emby 4.9.1.80

 • kubectl configured to interact with your cluster.

-• Navigate to the deployments/ directory.
+• Navigate to the deployment/ directory.

 • Edit deployment.yaml to configure mandatory parameters: